99math raises $1M to boost edtech gaming platform

 Courting teachers, monetizing parents

 99math is a free tool for teachers and schools to engage students and it works as a platform for game-based math practice.
-Math problems are generated based teacher preferencers, and students play on their own devices.
+Math problems are generated based on teacher preferences, and students play on their own devices.

 “Our first goal was to build a product that teachers would actually want to use in the classroom,” Kusmin said.
 “We optimized the tool for teachers to use in a classroom.”

-Starting the game takes less than a minute and the entire classroom can play at once.
+Starting a game takes less than a minute, and the entire classroom can play at once.
 I played it and it helped me exercise my addition muscles for the first time in a while.
 I solved 22 problems in a minute on the first try.
 And I got better on the second try.

 “What we’re measuring here is fluency,” Kusmin said.
 “You need both accuracy and speed.
 Imagine doing the same thing with 29 kids in the classroom and you’re all competing to do the best.”